 “The Company” is A&A Training Ltd

-“Customer” is the company or organisation placing an order for goods, or an individual placing an order for goods or services with A&A Training Ltd or requesting information from A&A Training Ltd
+“Customer” is the company, organisation or individual placing an order for goods or services with A&A Training Ltd, or those requesting information from A&A Training Ltd

 “you” or “your” refers to the Customer